survivejs/react-book/manuscript/11_linting_in_webpack.md

 ### Connecting ESLint with Webpack

 We can make Webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
-As the first step hit
+As the first step execute

 ```bash
 npm i eslint-loader --save-dev